Manuelbbl/Communication_Mod_STS2/README.md

 4. Ensure the server is listening on `http://127.0.0.1:5000` (port 5000) before you start a combat in the game.

 *Note: You can modify this Python script to connect your own AI models, logic, or scripts to the game!*

+## 📦 Included Ready-to-Use Mod

+You don't need to compile the code yourself if you just want to play!
+The pre-compiled, ready-to-use mod is already included in the files.

+* Look for the folder named `Communication_Mod`.
+This is the actual mod folder that you need to copy into your Slay the Spire 2 `mods` directory.
+* *(Note: The main project folder containing the source code is named `Communication_Mod_eng` to distinguish it from the playable mod).*